jdsandifer/Portfolio/README.md

 # Portfolio
-Below are examples of my software development work and other relevant skills.
+Below are examples of my software development work and other relevant skills prior to my first full-time development role.

 ## Commercial Work